 \subsection{Google Trends}

 The next experiment explored presence of popular trends in Reddit.
-For all Global Google Trends 2020\footnote{\url{https://trends.google.com/trends/yis/2020/GLOBAL/}} their Reddit presence has been measured (see table~\ref{tab:google-trends-reddit}).
-Overall, 79\% of top Google Trends have a dedicated subreddit, while all of them are widely discussed.
-Table~\ref{tab:google-trends-reddit} illustrates top 1 in each Google Trend category.
+This was done based on Google Trends, an analytical website which provides information about popularity of search queries in Google search engine~\footnote{\url{https://trends.google.com/trends}}.
+For all Global Google Trends 2020\footnote{\url{https://trends.google.com/trends/yis/2020/GLOBAL/}} their Reddit presence has been measured (see Table~\ref{tab:google-trends-reddit}).
+Overall, 79\% of top Google Trends have a dedicated subreddit, while \textit{all of them} are widely discussed.
+Table~\ref{tab:google-trends-reddit} illustrates top three in each Google Trend category.